 - Why a Jenkins MBA provides the best value

-- Time frame for seeing results from your MBA education
+- The time frame for seeing results from your MBA education

-Use the Jenkins MBA website, as well as brochures and other program information to give your employer an idea of the kinds of specific skills and experiences you’ll gain.
+Use the Jenkins MBA website, as well as brochures and other program information, to give your employer an idea of the skills and experiences you’ll gain.
 Be sure to explain how these skills and experiences will provide value to your employer.

-Your employer may not be able or willing to provide everything you asked for.
-In addition, employers typically want to protect their investments.
+Your employer may not be able or willing to meet all your demands.
+Employers typically want to protect their investments.
 For example, your company wants to make sure you don’t leave after completing your MBA, so they may propose conditions that require you remain at the company for a certain period of time after completing your MBA.

-It’s a good idea to prepare what you are willing to concede and compromise before negotiations begin.
+It’s a good idea to prepare what you are willing to concede and where you are willing to compromise before negotiations begin.